dargmuesli/PowerShell-Lib/PowerShell-Lib/Docs/Stop-DockerMachine.md

 ```

 ## DESCRIPTION
-The "Stop-DockerMachine" cmdlet checks if the "docker-machine" command is available and if that's the case it stops the desired Docker Machine.
+The "Stop-DockerMachine" cmdlet stops the desired Docker Machine.

 ## EXAMPLES